arpitbbhayani/articles/blogs/abc.md

 # Techniques that are neither Spatial nor Frequency domain

+There are techniques that are neither Spatial not Frequency domain, I'd like to mention them in this section.

 ## Patchwork
 Patchwork is a statistical technique that uses redundant pattern encoding to embed a message in an image The algorithm adds redundancy to the hidden information and then scatters it throughout the image.